ethereum/consensus-specs/specs/deneb/beacon-chain.md

         if is_eligible_for_activation(state, validator)
         # Order by the sequence of activation_eligibility_epoch setting and then index
     ], key=lambda index: (state.validators[index].activation_eligibility_epoch, index))
-    # Dequeued validators for activation up to churn limit
+    # Dequeued validators for activation up to activation churn limit
     # [Modified in Deneb:EIP7514]
     for index in activation_queue[:get_validator_activation_churn_limit(state)]:
         validator = state.validators[index]